JoseDLC5/Inversion-Counter/README.md

 # Inversion-Counter
-Finds the number of inversions in a given array.
+To be run from the command line with the given makefile.
+Usage: ./inversioncounter